UEABIO/physalia-R-course-2023/docs/01-intro-to-r.md

 -   missing brackets

 There's nothing wrong with making *lots* of errors.
-The trick is not to panic or get frustrated, but to read the error message and our script carefully and start to *debug*...
+The trick is not to panic or get frustrated, but to read the error message and our script carefully and start to *debug* (more on this later)...

 ... and sometimes we need to walk away and come back later!